tipichris/YAPCache/README.md

 ### APC_CACHE_WRITE_HARD_TIMEOUT
 _Interger.
 Default: 600._
-Number of seconds before a write of cached data to the database is forced, even if the load exceeds APC_CACHE_WRITE_HARD_TIMEOUT.
+Number of seconds before a write of cached data to the database is forced, even if the load exceeds APC_CACHE_MAX_LOAD.
+This setting has no effect if APC_CACHE_WRITE_TIMEOUT is set to 0.

 ### APC_CACHE_BACKOFF_TIME
 _Interger.
 Default: 30._